-In my last post I wrote about coming up with documentary ideas and shared how my team and I came up with the idea for my first feature documentary film, Still Moving.
+In my last post I wrote about coming up with documentary ideas.
 Now I’d like to write about the next logical step: developing your idea into a proposal.

 Why It’s Important to Write a Film Proposal

 As we explore this topic you’ll become familiar with the numerous individual parts that comprise a film proposal.
 While there are specific parts that may be irrelevant to your project, there are some that are important for every project, whether artistic or commercial in nature.
 But, first, I want to explain the importance of writing a film proposal in general.